Blue tiger piranha: Conservation status

-Those changes, reduced and more-variable river discharge, higher water temperatures, altered floodplain connectivity, and changed water chemistry directly degrade piranha habitat, disrupt feeding and breeding, and increase physiological stress.
-A small threat to the S. gouldingi is its slow reproductive rate, even though the production produces lots of fish because this piranha only reproduces in one area at a certain time.
+Major threats to the blue tiger piranha population include hydropower dams, which can alter the river flow, habitat loss, and climate change.
+Climate change-induced drought frequency may lead the piranhas to overrely on other fish as a food source and subsequently starve.
+Climate change may also affect river discharge, water temperatures, floodplain connectivity, and water chemistry, all of which severely disrupt piranha feeding, breeding, and physiological stress.
+A minor threat to the S. gouldingi is its slow reproductive rate, as this piranha only reproduces in one area at a certain time.
 If floods are smaller or arrive at the wrong time, juvenile survival drops and development into adult population declines.